Writing a book is difficult. Getting it published is even harder – especially when you want to work with a reputable publisher.

 She went on to say, “This is how it goes.
 They find lesser-known books, usually newbies to the business, and then contact the author to see if they want an ad.
 If they author says, ‘yes,’ then they run the review – always a glowing one.
 If the author doesn’t buy an ad, they won’t run the review.”

-“In the end,” she said, “you’re out a lot of money and don’t sell many – if any – books.”
+She added, “In the end, you’re out a lot of money and don’t sell many – if any – books.”

 My heart sank.

 Then she said, “But there’s a really easy way to tell the legit reviewers from the shady ones.
 Tell them you won’t run an ad.
 If they run the review without your ad then they’re legit.
 If they don’t run the review without the ad, you’ve just been the target of unethical business practices.”

 She finished her conversation by saying, “You don’t have to pay for reviews.
 All a good reviewer will require from you is the book.
 Sometimes they’ll purchase it themselves.
 But you don’t have to purchase ad space in a reviewing magazine to get your book reviewed.
 It’s just bad business….”

 I didn’t run the ad for The Almach.
 I never heard from that man again.

 I figure that woman saved me a ton of money.
 My hope is she’ll save you a bundle as well.